Concatenated Matrix SVD: Compression Bounds, Incremental Approximation, and Error-Constrained Clustering: Related Work

-Despite its empirical success, existing uses of concatenated SVD rely on \emph{predefined or heuristic grouping} of matrices.
-The decision of which matrices should share a low-rank basis is typically made manually based on domain knowledge, architectural constraints, or simple similarity measures.
-Crucially, these approaches do not provide a principled mechanism for determining \emph{which subsets of matrices should be concatenated} in order to satisfy a prescribed reconstruction error or compression target.
-As a result, the quality of compression depends heavily on ad hoc design choices, and there are no guarantees that merging additional matrices will not violate reconstruction constraints.
 In contrast, the present work formulates matrix grouping as a \emph{compression-driven clustering problem}.
 Rather than clustering matrices based on ambient-space distances or semantic heuristics, cluster formation is governed directly by predicted low-rank approximation error of the concatenated matrix.
 This enables principled selection of matrix groups under explicit reconstruction error budgets.

 \paragraph{Incremental low-rank approximation.} Incremental estimation of dominant singular values and singular subspaces has a long history in numerical linear algebra and machine learning.
 Early work on incremental principal component analysis and online SVD \citep{hall1998incremental,levy2000sequential} describes how to update covariance eigenbases as new samples arrive.
 Brand’s incremental SVD algorithms \citep{brand2002incremental,brand2006fast} extend these ideas to rank-one and block updates of the thin SVD, directly covering the case of appending new columns, which is equivalent to horizontal concatenation.
 Streaming PCA and subspace tracking methods \citep{warmuth2007randomized,mitliagkas2013memory} maintain approximate dominant invariant subspaces under stochastic or adversarial updates.
 Randomized low-rank approximation techniques \citep{halko2011finding,woodruff2014sketching} further improve scalability by maintaining approximate bases via random projections and periodic truncation.